What are personal injury claims?

-Under the Limitation Act 1980, an individual claiming for personal injury compensation must start formal proceedings within three years of the date of the accident, or within three years of the date of knowledge of their potential claim for personal injury compensation (see limitation period in personal injury claims).
-There are exceptions: for instance, in the case of children the three-year period does not start to run until their 18th birthday; and the limitation period is also extended for individuals suffering a mental disability.
+Under the Limitation Act 1980 (LA 1980), an individual claiming for personal injury compensation must start formal proceedings within three years of the date of the accident, or within three years of the date of knowledge of their potential claim for personal injury compensation (see limitation period in personal injury claims).

 What defences could there be against a particular claim?

 The defendant may have several possible lines of defence to avoid or limit the claim, for instance:

 - the accident or incident was not caused by the defendant;

 - the accident or incident was partly caused by the claimant;